WhoIsJayD/Flask-Song-Downloader/README.md

-Here's a README template for your GitHub repository:

----

 # Learning Project: Flask SpotDL Downloader

 This project is a learning exercise showcasing a Flask application that allows users to download songs using SpotDL.